darklang/docs/README.md

 # How CI Auto-deploys

 The `.circleci/config.yml` file describes the CircleCI configuration.
-It watches for commits/merges into the `src` branch, runs a script to generate the contents of `gh-pages`, and uses an SSH deploy key to push `gh-pages` changes to github.
+It watches for commits/merges into the `master` branch, runs a script to generate the contents of `gh-pages`, and pushes `gh-pages` to github.

 # Publishing Changes Manually